amized/roo-react/readme.md

 MyComponent = connect(MyComponent)
 ```
-Notice now there is no need for the extra update call, or even the extra method on our component.
+Notice now there is no need for a ```setState()``` call, or even the extra method on our component.
 Also conviniently, the methods for updating the state are passed along with the objects, saving code on explicitly passing down state-setting functions through props.

-Don't forget to pass in your object as a prop to the component for re-rendering to work
+Don't forget to pass in your object as a prop to the component to bind your components to the object

 ```javascript
 let myorg = new Organisation()